claudiamohh/claudiamohh.github.io/_posts/2022-08-30-Table-Extraction-using-TableNet-Model-with-Pytorch-Lightning.md

   If a table/column exists, it will be covered with a white area in the table_mask/column_mask.
 Thus, the pixels in the white area will be labeled '255' (table/column exists) while the pixels in the black area will be labeled '0' (no table/column).

  To have a better understanding of the Marmot dataset, an exploratory data analysis (EDA) of the dataset was created.
- The EDA notebook was essential as it allowed me to understand each and every detail of the dataset.
+ The [EDA notebook](https://github.com/claudiamohh/lightning-tablenet/blob/main/notebooks/Marmot_EDA.ipynb) was essential as it allowed me to understand each and every detail of the dataset.

  There were several errors in the dataset:
   1. 509 different images in the dataset whereas there are 510 column and table masks files
-  2. table_mask displays more than one table when the image has only one table (which can be seen below)
+  2. table_mask displays more than one table when the image has only one table, shown below

   ![image](https://user-images.githubusercontent.com/107597583/192589249-1ce53acd-7abc-4414-a5cc-bfefaafa2f3e.png)

- However, since the model is built using **semantic segmantation**, which predicts the class label for each pixel, it will not be affect the training of the model.
+ ---
+### Experimental Results and Discussion

- Inititially, the basic model with no parameters was not learning at all and instead, training loss spiked.
-Hence, the model was subsequently trained with different parameters to find the best one.
-Below are the different parameters used that were trained for 3 times to get the best accuracy.
+ Initially, the baseline model with Stochastic Gradient Descent (SGD) optimizer was not learning and it had instable training loss, spiking up and down.
+Hence, the model was subsequently trained with different parameters and Adam optimizer.
+Although these new models still have instable training loss, the one with gradient clipping was found to stabilize the training loss.
+Below are the results of the models with different parameters, trained for 3 times to get the best accuracy.

 | Model | No. of epochs | Validation Loss | Binary mean IOU for table | Binary mean IOU for column |
 |-------|---------------|-----------------|---------------------------|----------------------------|